Userport-ai/prospecting-ai/README.md

 Get list of local images: `docker image list`

 Tag a local image with a new name (usually before push to registry): `docker tag <local image name or image ID> <new image name>`

+Gcloud authentication (needed to do Docker pushes, use kubectl commands etc.): `gcloud auth login` Push an image to GCP Artifact registry: `docker push <new image name with registry path>`

 Delete unused Docker images locally: `docker system prune -a`